LinnielDW/UnityDeviceUniqueIdentifierHarness/README.md

 If your Overcooked 2 save file was saved without signing into GOG or Steam it uses this identifier as the encryption (SHA-1) password.

 Download release and unpack.
-Then run \_UnityDeviceUniqueIdentifierHarness.exe and click copy once loaded.
+Then run \_UnityDeviceUniqueIdentifierHarness.exe.
+The string of letters and numbers you see on screen is your devices unique ID.
+Click copy to have it copied to your clipboard.
+App can be closed after.

 No feature extensions are planned for this tool but I will fix bugs if they arise.